Age-Old Wisdom meets Modern Tools

 - Plant the seeds ¼ to ½ inch deep into well-drained, light soil.

 - After about 2 weeks, thin the seedlings so that they are spaced 8 to 12 inches apart.

-- Mulch the soil heavily after the first hard freeze; the plants may continue to produce leaves throughout the winter.
+- Mulch the soil heavily after the first hard freeze in the fall; the plants may continue to produce leaves throughout the winter.